-How to remap the Bixby button on most recent Samsung Galaxy devices!
+How to remap the Bixby button on older Samsung Galaxy devices

-In this tutorial, we’ll show you how to remap the Bixby button on all compatible Samsung Galaxy devices.
+In this tutorial, we’ll show you how to remap the Bixby button on all the Samsung Galaxy devices that still have it.

 Compatible Samsung devices

-These methods should work on most recent Samsung devices.
-It requires the device to have One UI and the Android 9.0 Pie update.
-Otherwise it won’t work at all.
-The following devices should be able to use this tutorial:
+The methods below require a device to have One UI and the Android 9.0 Pie update or later.
+The following phones should be able to use this tutorial:

 How to natively remap the Bixby button

-- Open the Bixby Voice app by pressing the Bixby button one time.
+- Open Bixby Assistant Home by pressing the Bixby button one time.

 How to remap the button to Google Assistant

-- Download the Bixby Button Assistant Remapper app from XDA-Developers.
+- Download the Bixby Button Assistant Remapper app from XDA.
 Install it on your device like you would any other third-party APK.
-Here is our tutorial if you need help.
+Here’s our tutorial if you need help.

 - Press the Bixby button to run the command for the first time.
-It will ask what assistant app you want to use.
-Select the Google Assistant option and tap the Always button.
+It will ask what assistant you want to use.
+Select Google Assistant, then Always.

-This worked well in our testing and you don’t have to mess with anything once it’s up and running.
-We’re not thrilled that Samsung forces this type of workaround, but installing a third party APK isn’t the worst workaround ever.
+This worked well in our testing, and you don’t have to mess with anything once it’s up and running.
+We’re not thrilled that Samsung forces this type of detour, but installing a third-party APK isn’t the worst solution.

 Remap Bixby with apps from Google Play

-There is one final method to remap the Bixby button.
-This one uses third-party apps from the Play Store to change what the Bixby button does.
-It’s not as clean as Samsung’s method.
-However, these apps can do things the native solution can’t.
-Some examples include remapping the volume keys, having the Bixby button toggle the flashlight on and off, and even control your music.
+One final method for remapping the Bixby button is third-party apps from the Google Play Store.
+This isn’t as clean as Samsung’s approach, but these apps can do things the native OS can’t.
+Examples include music control, remapping the volume keys, or having the Bixby button toggle the flashlight on and off.

 Bixbi Button Remapper is one of our favorites.
 It’s free and includes some fun functions.
-Button Remapper works with a bunch of buttons, but also includes support for Bixby.
-Search the Play Store for more if one of those two don’t work.
-You can see our list of the best Bixby remap apps here!
+Button Remapper works with a bunch of buttons but also includes support for Bixby.
+Search the Play Store for more if those two don’t work.